octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 * Edonet: https://edo.tzstats.com
 * DelphiNet: https://delphi.tzstats.com

-More info about that in the [How to use an explorer](/explorer) module.
+There is a dedicated module on [How to use an explorer](/explorer) if you want to learn more.

 ## Tezos-admin-client
-The admin client enables you to interact with the peer-to-peer layer in order to:
+The admin client allows you to interact with the peer-to-peer layer in order to:

 - check the status of the connections
 - force connections to known peers
-- ban/unban peers
+- ban/un-ban peers

 ### How to install
 * On Mac OS with [Homebrew](https://brew.sh/):

 ```bash